Improved Central Limit Theorem and bootstrap approximations in high dimensions: Main Results

 }

+{\bf Condition S:} {\em For all $i=1,\dots,n$, the distribution of $X_i$ is symmetric in the sense that $X_i$ and $-X_i$ are identically distributed.}

-The first part of Condition M means that each component of the random vectors $X_i$ is scaled properly.
-Given the first part, the second part of Condition M holds if, for example, all random variables $X_{i j}$ are bounded in absolute values by $B_n$.
-Condition E implies that the random variables $X_{i j}$ are sub-Gaussian with the Orlicz $\psi_2$-norm bounded by $B_n$.
-This condition is satisfied if the tails of the distribution of each $X_{i j}$ are lighter than those of the $N(0,B_n^2/4)$ distribution; see \cite{V11} for details.
+Condition E implies that the random variables $X_{i j}$ are sub-exponential with the Orlicz $\psi_1$-norm bounded by $B_n$; see \cite{V11} for details.
+The same sub-exponential condition was assumed in e.g. \cite{CCK17} and \cite{DZ17}; see Condition (E.1) in \cite{CCK17} and (E.1) in \cite{DZ17}.
+The first part of Condition M, which we refer to as the variance lower bound condition, requires that each component of the random vectors $X_i$ is scaled properly.
+The variance lower bound condition is needed to apply the anti-concentration inequalities (cf. Lemmas \ref{lem: anticoncetration} and \ref{lem: rademacher anticoncentration} in the Supplemental Material) but can be dropped in Theorem \ref{thm: infinitesimal factors} ahead.
+Also, at least for Theorems \ref{thm: gaussian approximation main} and \ref{cor: rejection probabilities}, it can be relaxed by using Theorem 10 in \cite{DZ17}.
+However, to consistently state all the results, we work with the present assumption.
+Given the first part, the second part of Condition M holds if, for example, all random variables $X_{i j}$ are bounded by $B_n$ and $n^{-1}\sum_{i=1}^n\Ep[X_{ij}^2]\leq b_2^2$ for all $j=1,\dots,p$.
 Condition S means that the distribution of each $X_i$ is symmetric around the mean.
-Importantly, none of these conditions restrict the covariance matrices $\Ep[X_i X_i']$, and so our results do not follow from the classical results in the empirical process theory.
+Importantly, none of these conditions restrict the correlation matrices of $X_i$, and so our results do not follow from the classical results in empirical process theory.

-We will always impose Conditions M and E but we will use Condition S to deal with the multiplier bootstrap with Rademacher weights only.
-In particular, we will be able to improve the results for this type of the bootstrap if Condition S is satisfied.
-In addition, we note that Condition E is slightly stronger than the corresponding conditions we previously used in \cite{CCK17}, but this additional restriction is not substantial: it is possible to relax Condition E in exchange for a more complicated statement of the main results.
+In what follows, we will always maintain Conditions E and M and will assume Condition S only in Theorem \ref{thm: gauss and rademacher}, which shows that imposing the symmetric distributions improves the approximation bound for the multiplier bootstrap with Rademacher weights.